Vedant-1107/Python-Projects/README.md

   Two types of accounts:
     1. Current: Allows a negative balance up to -1000.
     2. Saving: Minimum balance is 0.

+### Cinema Simulator (cinema_simulator.py)

+  Checks if a user meets the age requirement to watch a movie.
+  Handles ticket availability dynamically.

+### Email Slicer (email_slicer.py)

+  Parses the input email to extract the username and domain.

 ### Text Encryption (encrypt.py)